awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 - it uses the [encryption context](structures.md#encryption-context-1) in the encryption materials as the additional authenticated data (AAD)
 - the AAD is serialized in the same format as the serialization of [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs)
+  - if the AAD cannot be serialized, On Encrypt MUST fail
 - it uses this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key
 - it uses a randomly generated IV of 12 bytes
 - it uses a authentication tag bit length of 128